MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/40_y_axis_assembly.md

 ![couple the NEMA23 motor to the 550mm lead-screw using a 8 to 6.35mm rigid coupler](../img/y_axis_assembly/y_axis_step_11.png){: .shadow}

 !!! warning
     Remember to apply medium-strength threadlock to the coupler grub screws.
-There's nothing worse than trying to diagnose a stationarY-Axis and noticing that your motor is spinning but nothing else is!
+There's nothing worse than trying to diagnose a stationary axis and noticing that your motor is spinning but nothing else is!

 ---